Dreaming of You (Selena album): Development

-After four years of lobbying, Behar secured Smith's approval for Selena's English-language crossover album–only for Smith to leave in 1993.
+After four years of lobbying, Behar secured Smith's approval for Selena's English-language crossover album–only for Smith to leave the label in 1993.
 Behar began the fight anew with incoming CEO Charles Koppelman, facing persistent skepticism.
-Vice President of A&R Nancy Brennan, recalled Behar's tireless, almost obsessive promotion of Selena.
-SBK A&R Michell Lee championed Selena, but executives dismissed her as a Tex-Mex novelty.
+Vice President of A&R Nancy Brennan, recalled Behar's tirelessness, and almost obsessive, promotion of Selena.
+A&R's Michell Lee championed Selena, but executives dismissed her as a Tex-Mex novelty.
 Brennan first met Selena at the 1993 Billboard Latin Music Convention in Las Vegas, where Lee, at his own expense, bribed executives to witness her performance.
 Initially expecting to see the label's Jon Secada, Brennan was captivated by Selena's opening performance.
 Inspired by Secada's U.S. pop success, Capitol pushed bilingual projects, and Koppelman became SBK's leading advocate for Latin crossover.
 Selena became the first female Tejano singer to win a Grammy Award for Best Mexican-American Album for Selena Live!
 (1993), which brought national attention and accelerated the crossover push.
 In November, she signed a $5 million multi-album contract with SBK Records, orchestrated by Finfer, with SBK preparing to invest extensively to ensure the album's success.
 Koppelman and EMI's Daniel Glass envisioned her as a Madonna level pop force, while Brennan led the project.

 Selena became SBK's third Hispanic crossover act after Secada and the Barrio Boyzz, however, Burr noted that unlike them, she'd been a top-selling performer since 1989.
 Backed by years of experience, she was expected to dominate both Latino and U.S. pop markets.
-Calling the moment surreal on MTV, Selena admitted she was starting fresh in the American pop scene but embraced the challenge, while Abraham stressed the family's unwavering resolve.
+Calling the moment surreal on MTV, Selena admitted she feared starting fresh in the American pop scene but embraced the challenge.
 The deal made international headlines, Billboards front page, and was hailed as 1993's biggest Tejano news.
-It marked a return to her English roots, viewed by The New York Times as both compromise and artistic expansion, positioning her, according to the El Paso Times, for unprecedented crossover success, while the Houston Chronicle believed her Tejano fans loyalty would be unmatched.
+It marked a return to her English roots, viewed by The New York Times as both compromise and artistic expansion.